klafave1/PLP2/README.md

 * Adding ints and floats in Swift has no limitations
 * As long as you create a list with type "Any", you can store whatever you want in that list (e.g., var test: [Any] = [1, "Cat", 2.5])
 * Swift provides built-in mechanisms for converting between different data types, such as using initializers or typecasting.
 For example, you can convert a Double to an Int by initializing an Int with the Double value, like "var intValue = Int(doubleValue)".
 * Some other more complex pitfalls include optional unwrapping, memory management in reference types, handling of optionals, and dealing with implicitly unwrapped optionals.
 Unwrapping optionals incorrectly can lead to runtime errors.
+Swift also may unnecessarily force unwrapping optionals when optional binding or optional chaining could be used instead.

+### 6. Are there built-in complex data types that are commonly used in your language?
+##### There are built-in data types in Swift:
+* Tuple type:
+*         var someTuple = (top: 10, bottom: 12)
+someTuple = (top: 4, bottom: 42)
+someTuple = (9, 99)
+someTuple = (left: 5, right: 5)